Kidney Stones

 3D Kidney X-Ray

 Digital tomosynthesis is a special technology that uses a series of 2D X-rays in a single scan to build a 3D image.
-The enhanced detail requires only low doses of radiation and allows your urologist to clearly see kidney stones as small as 5 millimeters.
+The enhanced detail requires only low doses of radiation and allows your urologist to clearly see kidney stones as small as a few millimeters.
 This is particularly useful if you have recurrent kidney stones.
-Low-dose CT scans may also be used to help diagnose kidney stones.
+Low-dose CT scans and/or kidney ultrasounds may also be used to help diagnose kidney stones.

 Our Locations